-Reading: §6.4; 9.1-9.2
+Reading: text, §6.4, 9.1-9.2 Assignments due: Homework 3, due May 13, 2011

-- 1. Greetings and felicitations! - a.
-Puzzle of the day - 2.
-Clark-Wilson Certification and Enforcement Rules - a.
+- 1. Certification and enforcement rules of the Clark-Wilson Model - a.
 C1.
 All IVPs must ensure that all CDIs are in a valid state when the IVP is run. - b.
 C2.
-All TPs must be certified to be valid, and each TP is assocated with a set of CDIs it is authorized to manipulate. - c.
+All TPs must be certified to be valid, and each TP is associated with a set of CDIs it is authorized to manipulate. - c.
 E1.
 The system must maintain these lists and must ensure only those TPs manipulate those CDIs. - d.
 E2.
 The system must maintain a list of User IDs, TP, and CDIs that that TP can manipulate on behalf of that user, and must ensure only those executions are performed. - e.
 C3.
 The list of relations in E2 must be certified to meet the separation of duty requirement. - f.
 E3.
-The sysem must authenticate the identity of each user attempting to execute a TP. - g.
+The system must authenticate the identity of each user attempting to execute a TP. - g.
 C4.
-All TPs must be certified to write to an append-only CDI (the log) all information necessary to resonstruct the operation. - h.
+All TPs must be certified to write to an append-only CDI (the log) all information necessary to reconstruct the operation. - h.
 C5.
 Any TP taking a UDI as an input must be certified to perform only valid transformations, else no transformations, for any possible value of the UDI.
 The transformation should take the input from a UDI to a CDI, or the UDI is rejected (typically, for edits as the keyboard is a UDI). - i.
 E4.
 Only the agent permitted to certify entities may change the list of such entities associated with a TP.
-An agent that can certify an entity may not have any execute rights with respect to that entity. - 3.
+An agent that can certify an entity may not have any execute rights with respect to that entity - 2.
 Cryptography - a.
 Codes vs. ciphers - b.
 Attacks: ciphertext only, known plaintext, chosen plaintext - c.
-Types: substitution, transposition - 4.
+Types: substitution, transposition - 3.
 Classical Cryptography - a.
 Monoalphabetic (simple substitution): $f(a) = a + k \mod n$ - b.
-Example: Caesar with k = 3, RENAISSANCE \rightarrow UHQDLVVDQFH - c.
-Polyalphabetic: Vigenère, $fi(a) = a + ki \mod n$
+Example: Caesar with k = 3, RENAISSANCE \rightarrow UHQDLVVDQFH